-Division of Mining and Geotechnical Engineering consists of two research subjects Rock Mechanics and Rock Engineering and Soil Mechanics and Foundation Engineering.
+Division of Mining and Geotechnical Engineering consists of two research subjects Mining and Rock Engineering and Soil Mechanics and Foundation Engineering.

-The research subject Oil mechanics and foundation engineeringcomprises soil mechanics, soil material behaviour and foundation engineering.
+The research subject Soil mechanics and foundation engineering comprises soil mechanics, soil material behaviour and foundation engineering.
 Frost and the mechanical and physical properties of clay minerals are important issues.
 The subject covers material behaviour, advanced laboratory testing and experimental studies, mathematical modelling and simulation with applications on civil engineering, energy and mining.

 We are approximately 60 people at the division.

 Head of the division is Jenny Greberg (foto och kontaktuppgifter).